What is debugging?

 Debugging code allows you to step through line-by-line and see what the values of the variables are as you go.
 No need to write out to ASCII files with what is going on in TM1 process anymore.

-To enable debugging you need to add the following parameter to tm1s.cfg and then restart the TM1 instance:
+To enable debugging you need to add the following parameter to the tm1s.cfg file and then restart the TM1 instance:

 Run a process in debug mode